 This is probably the best tax advice you will ever hear.
 Everybody knows that Al Capone was imprisoned for tax evasion, not for murder, racketeering, or bootlegging.
 But did you know what the tax evasion charge was?
 Al Capone was convicted of failing to file tax returns on the income he earned from his illegal business activities.
 You see, not paying your business’ taxes is not a crime.
 The worst that can happen is you’re forced to sell your business.
 Failing to file your tax returns, on the other hand, is a crime that could land you in a cell.

 If avoiding imprisonment isn’t enough of an incentive, consider the financial cost.
-The penalty for not filing a tax return is 10 times higher than the fine for late payment.
+The penalty for not filing a tax return is ten times higher than the fine for late payment.
 Yes.
-The late payment penalty is 0.5%, but the penalty for not filing a tax return is 5% of the tax debt balance.
+The new payment penalty is 0.5%, but the penalty for not filing a tax return is 5% of the tax debt balance.

 The IRS is Willing to Negotiate

-The IRS may be the largest federal bureaucracy in the United States, but it’s still underfunded and overworked.
-In 2015, the IRS had 15.6% fewer workers than in 2010 but it had to process 12.8 million more tax returns.
+The IRS may be the most significant federal bureaucracy in the United States, but it’s still underfunded and overworked.
+In 2015, the IRS had 15.6% fewer workers than in 2010, but it had to process 12.8 million more tax returns.
 Budget cuts forced the IRS to perform 10,577 fewer tax audits in 2015 than in 2014.
 Yes.
-The IRS is stretched to breaking point and is happy to negotiate with businesses that are trying to get current with their taxes.
+The IRS is short-staffed would be willing to negotiate with businesses that are making strides to stay current with their taxes.
 Among other things, you can ask for a payment plan, get an offer in compromise, or request penalty relief.
 Ask your tax relief representative which tax relief method is best for your small business.Get Help w/ Free Consultation

 Request “Currently Not Collectible” Status for your Small Business

-If your business is in serious difficulties you can also request the IRS to temporarily classify your business as Currently Not Collectible, CNC.
-If the IRS approves your request it will pause its collection efforts against your business.
-The penalties and interest on the tax balance will continue to accumulate, but it will give you time to get your financial affairs in order or consider other tax relief programs.
+If your business is in serious difficulties, you can also request the IRS to classify your business as Currently Not Collectible, CNC temporarily.
+If the IRS approves your request, it will pause its collection efforts against your business.
+The penalties and interest on the tax balance will continue to accumulate.
+However, it will give you time to get your financial affairs in order or consider other tax relief programs.

-Although filing bankruptcy is a not to be taken lightly, it can reduce or completely remove some tax debts.
-The rules are complicated and the consequences to your business’ credit will be devastating for small business but bankruptcy is worth considering as a last resort.
+Although filing bankruptcy is not to be taken lightly, it can reduce or altogether remove some tax debts.
+The rules are complex, and the consequences to your business’ credit will be hurtful for small business, but bankruptcy is worth considering as a last resort.

 Always consult with a tax attorney before considering tax relief, particularly when contemplating bankruptcy.
 Hire an experienced tax professional that is licensed to act as a tax representative before the IRS.
 There is a reason hiring a tax representative is right all taxpayers have under tax law.
 Find out here if you qualify and what tax relief options your business qualifies for.
 You will also receive a complimentary consultation with a senior tax professional.Get Help w/ Free Consultation